clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 The idea is to catch newly hatched scale insects before they become adults, since neem works best on soft-bodied insects.
 Keep an eye on the leaves, undersides, and stems.
 Reapply at the chosen interval until you see the scale population decrease.

 ---

+That makes sense!
+Ants are often drawn to fig trees because of scale insects, which produce sweet honeydew that ants love.
+If the scale population is drying up or declining, the ants have less incentive to stick around.
+Here are a few quick thoughts:

+- **Check for residual scale**: Even a few lingering scale insects can attract ants.
+Inspect the leaves and stems closely, especially in shaded or humid spots, and remove any you find.
+- **Natural decline**: Cooler weather or seasonal changes might be reducing the scale population naturally, which in turn discourages the ants.
+- **Keep monitoring**: If the ant numbers are dropping, that’s a good sign.
+You could also try a sticky barrier (like Tanglefoot) around the trunk to block any remaining ants from climbing up.

+If you want to dive deeper into managing ants or scale on your fig tree, let me know what you’ve tried already or if you want specific tips!

+---